wiktorkwarciak/wiktorkwarciak/README.md

-"I am Weasel"

-And now this file was changed.
+I am replacing 2 lines with this one.

 2022-09-16: adding third line.